quanta-networks/ERC777/README.md

 SIM/eSim Based

 Anyone using a phone equipped with a SIM or eSim will be able to use a Quanta Blockchain Network.
 This means that Quanta's disruptive technology will be immediately available to be used in the Global marketplace.
 Having the Quanta Blockchain Network technology residing on the sim/eSim instead of the phones Operating system makes it easier to adapt our technology to the majority of the mobile devices in use in the global network ecosystem.

+NOTICE: Quanta Networks does not have any License, Rights, Ownership or claim to the underlying technology, And has no rights to License, sell, or contract for any product or solution based on the underlying technology.
+All ownership, creation, license and rights are owned wholly and solely by Dan Gahlinger Please contact Dan directly at a non-quanta email address for License, sales or contract inquiries.